The Promise (2007 film): Plot

 The next day Daniel manages to meet with Andrea and questions the wound given to her by Jason the previous night.
 The couple go to Daniel's house but are interrupted when Jason barges.
 He shouts at Andrea and pulls her hair and then beats Daniel unconscious.
 A few days later, Daniel goes to the lake to wash off his wounds.
 Monique sees him and extends him an invitation to Andrea's birthday party.
 At the party, Anton gets down on one knee and asks Andrea if she loves him.
 She sadly looks up at Daniel and says yes.
 Anton asks her to marry him and before she can answer, Daniel has already fled.
 Andrea says she will think about it and runs off to find Daniel but cannot find him.

 Three years pass - Andrea marries Anton and Daniel, who has become successful, decides to return to his hometown.
 Anton, Andrea and Monique wait for a friend and business partner of Anton's who is arriving on a yacht - the man turns out to be Daniel.
 Daniel tries to win Monique's heart again in an attempt to make Andrea jealous.
 Andrea is still so shocked by Daniel's presence that she faints.
 That night Daniel comes to speak to her and it is revealed that their feelings for each other have not changed.
 Daniel tells her to meet him later at the lighthouse and Andrea goes back into the house to look for the locket.
-When she is sure that Anton has fallen asleep, she goes to the lighthouse to meet with Daniel and the two make love.
+When she is sure that Anton has fallen asleep, she goes to the lighthouse to meet with Daniel and the two have sex.

 When Andrea comes home from the lighthouse, Anton has knows where she has been.
 He throws the locket, which she forgot to wear, to the ground.
 As he grabs Andrea, Monique walks in and asks what is going on.
 Anton says that Andrea is pretending to love him when she really loves someone else.
 Monique notices Andrea's locket on the floor and looks at the pictures; it has now become clear to her as to what this was all about.
 Monique goes to the lighthouse to meet Daniel instead and deceives him, telling him that Andrea does not love him any more.
 She gives Daniel back the locket.